eturea/Receipts-for-YNAB-site/index.md

 **© 2025 eTurea.
 All rights reserved.**

-YNAB Receipts is not affiliated with, endorsed by, or sponsored by YNAB (Steine LLC).
+Receipts for YNAB is not affiliated with, endorsed by, or sponsored by YNAB (Steine LLC).
 "YNAB" and "You Need A Budget" are trademarks of Steine LLC.

 [Privacy Policy](./privacy.md) | [Terms of Service](./terms.md) | [Licenses](./licenses.md) | [Contact](mailto:support@ynabreceipts.app)